Okechukwu Enelamah is the Chairman and CEO of African Capital Alliance (ACA).

 Prior to joining ACA in 1999, Afolabi garnered 24 years of experience in the oil & gas industry.
 He was a member of the Board of Directors of the Toronto Stock Exchange listed Addax Petroleum Corporation, one of the most successful independent oil companies to have grown out of Africa.
 Most of his career was with the Nigerian National Petroleum Corporation (“NNPC”) where he served in various capacities culminating in his appointment as Group Executive Director for the downstream operations in 1995.
 While employed with NNPC, he was seconded at different times to OPEC, Mobil USA and Total France.
 He currently serves as a director on the board of various companies including Deltatek/Delta Afrik, Addax and Oryx Group.

 Afolabi is a Fellow of the Nigerian Society of Engineers and the Nigerian Academy of Engineers.
 He holds a Bachelors degree in Chemical Engineering and post-graduate certificates in petroleum economics and management.

-Sam Oniovosa is an Executive Partner of ACA.
+Sam Oniovosa is a Partner of ACA.